 - Litecoin 44%

 This is of limited relevance given that dash will appear more distributed than it is.
 Due to the masternode system dash whales have a strong incentive to split their holdings into separate addresses with 1000 dash each.
 This is not the case for any other major cryptos.

 The dash governance system with the treasury, DAOs and masternode voting, is the best governance model in crypto.
 However, it is not a guarantee against all possible governance problems.

 Compared to other cryptos the dash governance system is more complicated with more moving parts.
 This gives it the potential to do more.
 It also gives the potential for more governance issues as the below examples demonstrate.

-There could be a governance crises in dash that causes a coin split or devastates the project.
-People counter that governance disputes will be settled by masternode votes (remember, we are the people who have very little insight or understanding on what we vote on).
+There could be a governance crisis in the Dash that causes a coin split or devastates the project.
+People counter that governance disputes will be settled by masternode votes (remember, we are the people who have very little insight or understanding of what we vote on).
 Here are a few possible cases where that might not work.

 2. Research shows we only need to give 35% of block rewards to miners to provide more than adequate security.
 Masternodes agree and vote for the change.
 Miners credibly promise if the change happens they will abandon the network in unison, make a competing chain and attack and kill the main/legacy chain.